NidhiSalian/DeepLearning-Chatbot/README.md

 # DeepLearning-Chatbot

-A simple, experimental chatbot implementation.
+A simple, experimental chatbot implementation using Deep Learning, implemented in Python.

 Current functionalities include:

-    Intent Classification [Using a Bidirectional LSTM based RNN] Entity Recognition [Using the Spacy NLP library for Python] Dependency Tree Display [Using the Spacy NLP Library for Python] Response Generation [Random text response generation using Stacked LSTM based RNN]
+    Intent Classification [Using a Bidirectional LSTM based RNN - Keras with Tensorflow backend] Entity Recognition [Using the Spacy NLP library for Python] Dependency Tree Display [Using the Spacy NLP Library for Python] Response Generation [Random text response generation using Stacked LSTM based RNN - Keras with Tensorflow backend]

 ## Requirements:

    You will need a working installation of Python 3.5.
-(Preferrably on Anaconda - Installation Guide) The other requirements can be found here.
+(Preferrably on Anaconda - Installation Guide)

+   The other requirements(Python Libraries) can be found here.

 ## Usage: